Why I’m against clean eating

 Spoiler!
-I won’t teach you how to “eat clean” but if you want to learn how to enjoy your life without falling off track, New Year, New You could be for you!
+I won’t teach you how to “eat clean” but if you want to learn how to enjoy your life without falling off track, don’t miss my #ConsistentNutrition cheatsheet.

 As you swipe through your Instagram feed, you can’t help but notice the dozens of before and after pictures, flat stomachs, lean arms, and shapely legs.
 Reading the comments, every post seems to say the same thing.